From the High Mountain Wilderness Near Santa Fe, New Mexico

 Susanne Still BIO

-Aside from her over 40 years in ongoing creative work ranging through clay, paint, photography, mixed media, and interior design, between places such as Florida, California, Maui, and New Mexico, Susanne Still is a farmer, herbalist, medicine art curator and spiritual health consultant.
-The editor and designer of Blue Jaguar Medicine Arts Wisdom Journal,she feels that all creative work, when sourced from heart, soul and integrity of spirit, leads to one primary end: etheric regeneration and a higher, more clarified and ascended collective human consciousness.
+Aside from her over 40 years in ongoing creative work ranging through clay, paint, photography, mixed media, and interior design, between places such as Florida, California, Maui, and New Mexico, Susanne Still is a farmer, herbalist, medicine art curator and health researcher.
+The editor and designer of Blue Jaguar Medicine Arts Wisdom Journal ,she feels that all creative work, when sourced from heart, soul and integrity of spirit, leads to one primary end: etheric regeneration and a higher, more clarified and ascended collective human consciousness.
 She is founder of Blue Jaguar Medicine Arts and EcoResource Hermitage at 8300 ft. in the high mountain wilderness near Santa Fe, New Mexico.

 ABOUT BLUE JAGUAR CERAMIC DESIGN AND WORLD PETROGLYPH REPRODUCTIONS